ztk4/Banner_Designer/README.md

         assets or downloaded from the Minecraft Wiki Also, the font used is Minecraftia by Andrew Tyler (font@andrewtyler.net) and is a pixel for pixel copy of the font used in Minecraft.
-Download at http://www.dafont.com/minecraftia.font This page is not commercial and has no adds of any kind.
+Download at http://www.dafont.com/minecraftia.font The font used in the footer is Caviar Dreams by Lauren Thompson.
+Download at http://www.dafont.com/caviar-dreams.font This page is not commercial and has no adds of any kind.
 I make no profit from traffic here, but I plan to put in a Google Analytics system just to see how many hits I get because I'm curious.